The Real Thing (British band): History

-In 1976, they released their first album, Real Thing, which included both of their hit singles as well as a third UK hit, "You'll Never Know What You're Missing", which peaked at No. 16.
+In 1976, they released their first album, Real Thing.
+The album included both of their hit singles as well as a third UK hit, "You'll Never Know What You're Missing", which peaked at No. 16.
 They continued recording prolifically, releasing a steady stream of subsequent albums: 1977's Four from Eight (originally to have been called Liverpool 8 in honour of the racially mixed, economically depressed neighbourhood in which they grew up, before Pye rejected the title), 1978's Step into Our World, (reissued in 1979 as Can You Feel the Force) and 1982's compilation 100 Minutes.
 During the time period, they accumulated eight more British hits.
 "Love's Such a Wonderful Thing" peaked at No. 33 in 1977.
 1978 saw "Whenever You Want My Love" at No. 18, "Let's Go Disco" at No. 39 and "Rainin' Through My Sunshine" at No. 40.
 "Can You Feel the Force?" climbed to No. 5 in 1979, the same year that "Boogie Down (Get Funky Now)" hit No. 33.
 1980's "She's a Groovy Freak" capped a successful run, at No. 52, coming just a few months too late to be included in the band's first compilation, a K-tel collection of their Greatest Hits released in May 1980.

-In 1982 they returned to working with David Essex, performing as backing vocalists on his tour and they also performed as backing vocalists on Essex's 1982 top 20 hit "Me and My Girl (Nightclubbing)" appearing with him on Top of the Pops.
-They scored a dance-floor hit, reaching No. 58 on the UK Disco chart published in Record Mirror and radio playlisted with a single specially written for them by Lynsey De Paul and Terry Britten, called "We Got Love" produced by Nick Martinelli in 1984.
-The song received positive reviews and was included on a greatest hits of 1984 compilation released by Team Records in Indonesia as well as on the album Black Magic.
+In 1982, they returned to working with David Essex, performing as backing vocalists on his tour and they also performed as backing vocalists on Essex's 1982 top 20 hit "Me and My Girl (Nightclubbing)" appearing with him on Top of the Pops.

+After a label change to RCA, they scored a dance-floor hit, reaching No. 50 on the Music Week "Top Disco & Dance Songs" chart as well as No. 58 on the UK Disco chart published in Record Mirror and radio playlisted with a single specially written for them by Lynsey De Paul and Terry Britten, called "We Got Love (Real Thing)" produced by Nick Martinelli in 1984.
+The song received positive reviews, spending 6 weeks on the UK Top 200 charts and peaking at peaking at #118.
+The song was included on a greatest hits of 1984 compilation released by Team Records in Indonesia as well as on the album Black Magic.

-In 1986, the band enjoyed a chart resurgence with the remixing of several of their hits.
+In 1986, the band enjoyed another chart resurgence with the remixing of several of their hits.
 "You to Me Are Everything (The Decade Remix)" by DJ Froggy, Simon Harris and KC charted twice in the UK, peaking at No. 5 during a 12-week run in spring and returning in June for an additional week at No. 72.
 "Can't Get By Without You (the Second Decade Remix)" rose almost as high to No. 6, remaining for a consecutive 13 weeks.
 "Can You Feel the Force" ('86 Remix) climbed to No. 24, but the band's final UK charter for the year, "Straight to the Heart", peaked at No. 71, remaining for only two weeks.